CoderDojo/community-platform/CONTRIBUTING.md

 $ git config --global user.email "j.random.user@example.com"
 ```

 Writing good commit logs is important.
-A commit log should describe what
+A commit log needs to describe what
 changed and why.
 Follow these guidelines when writing one:

-1. The first line should be 50 characters or less and contain a short
+1. The first line ideally should be 50 characters or less and contain a short
 description of the change
 2. Keep the second line blank.
 3. Wrap all other lines at 72 columns.